venu0245/Linux/backup.md

 ### BACKUP & RESTORE

-* To find the folder were we want to take backup & name to create a bakup folder
+* To find the folder were we want to take backup & name to create a bakeup folder
 ```
  .du -h /etc
 ```